-You can’t do everything yourself – especially in a new enviornment.
+You can’t do everything yourself – especially in a new environment.
 Language, cultural, and legal barriers are best mitigated with a partner who gets it intuitively.
-Hire internally, collaborate, or out-source, make sure your brand has a relible and knowleagable partner enthusiastic to sail the ship together.
+Hire internally, collaborate, or out-source, make sure your brand has a reliable and knowledgeable partner enthusiastic to sail the ship together.

 #3 Leverage Globality

 Being a multinational brand means you have resources local companies don’t – capital, knowledge, human power, technology, brand equity – you name it.
 Make sure your local strategy optimizes on your strengths.